alexteghipco/brainSurfer/README.md

   <kbd><img width="1000" height="300" src="https://thumbs.gfycat.com/WhirlwindIdenticalBorer-size_restricted.gif"/></kbd>
 </p>

-You could also play with the two buttons in this tab.
+But you could also tinker with the two buttons in this tab to improve interpretability.
 You might have noticed that the 2D colormap is formed by interpolating between the two colorbars of the selected overlays if they were positioned vertically (i.e., along the y-axis).
 This generates the least muddy 2D colormaps, but it means the colors associated with the second map become detached from the colorbar that was set up for that map.
 An alternative to interpolating between the two colorbars, is to place the 2nd colorbar horizontally (along the x-axis) and average the colors of the two colorbars.
 In most cases, I find the default option in brainSurfer to work best because it is more likely to create 4 distinct quadrants in the 2D colormap, enhancing interpretability.
-But in some cases placing that 2nd colorbar on the x-axis can help with visualization.
+But in some cases placing that 2nd colorbar on the x-axis can give better results.
 Note that this is a state button and you can "unpress" it to return the colormap to normal.

 You might also try rotating the colormap.
-Press the rotate color to move the colormap clockwise by 90 degrees.
-If none of this works, I recommend changing the colorbars associated with the two maps you've selected to set up a 2D colormap.
+Press "rotate color" to move the colormap clockwise by 90 degrees.
+If none of this helps you find clear patterns in the data, I recommend changing the colorbars associated with the two maps you've selected to set up a 2D colormap.

 <p align="center">
   <kbd><img width="1000" height="300" src="https://thumbs.gfycat.com/InsidiousDarkAsp-size_restricted.gif"/></kbd>